What Have You Done for Me Lately: Music video

 The accompanying music video for "What Have You Done for Me Lately" was directed by Brian Jones and Piers Ashworth and filmed in December 1985.
 The video's choreographer Paula Abdul, appears in the video as Jackson's friend.
 According to a Jet magazine publication in 1990, the video "combined sexual energy with classy, alluring moves.
 The combination propelled Janet into the classification of sexy superstar.
 Any who saw the videos witnessed the fact that Janet was, indeed, a full-grown woman."
 The video also featured Tina Landon who would later become Jackson's choreographer.
 Jackson shared in her book True You in 2011 that her recording company thought it was important that she appeared thinner in the video:

 "I'd been told that my whole life, but at this critical juncture, with my career taking off, I didn't have the wherewithal to argue. [...]
 We [she and Paula Abdul] shared a house and spent weeks exercising [in Canyon Ranch]. [...]
 I was as motivated as ever to come out on top. [...]
 I felt good when it was over.
 I enjoyed the compliments about my "new" shape.
 I shot the video and did in fact reshape my image."

 It premiered on BET on February 17, 1986.
 In the video, Jackson goes to a diner with her friends to talk about her relationship problems.
-Her boyfriend (played by Lana Houston) shows up with his friends, and Jackson decides to share her feelings about their relationship.
+Her boyfriend (played by then Rudy Houston, now Lana Houston) shows up with his friends, and Jackson decides to share her feelings about their relationship.
 In the video, Jackson's reality is a dark world with faded colors.
 In a more dreamscape world, the colors are vibrant and everything is 2D.
 The video won a Soul Train Music Award for Best R&B/Soul or Rap Music Video in 1987.
 While reviewing the video, Vanity Fair magazine said in 1986 that Jackson "might be Michael's androgynous twin in the sweep of her arm, the accusatory glare in her eyes, the collapsing diagonals of her dancing".